What's social media got to do with it?

 Conclusion

-The Netflix series Adolescence may be fiction, but its themes are starkly real, casting a glaring spotlight on the pressures, vulnerabilities, and moral complexities that shape the lives of today's youth.
-While it's tempting to pin blame on technology and social media, the evidence urges us to look deeper—to the emotional and psychological realities our teens are navigating offline as much as online.
+The Netflix series Adolescence may be fiction, but its themes cast a spotlight on the pressures, vulnerabilities, and moral complexities that shape the lives of today's youth.
+While it is tempting to pin blame on technology and social media, the evidence urges us to look deeper—to the emotional and psychological realities our teens are navigating offline as much as online.
 What they encounter on screens is not always the root of their struggles, but often a mirror reflecting the challenges they already face.

 As caregivers, educators, and community members, we must move beyond fear-based responses and toward understanding.
 Our role is not to shut out the world, but to equip young people with the tools to face it with resilience, empathy, and self-awareness.
 Connection, not control, is the cornerstone of protection.
 That means open dialogue, guidance over judgment, and creating environments—both digital and real—that validate rather than diminish.